Your Own Cloud Storage for Your Business: Top 5 Solutions

 Looking for a solution for your home?
 Then find out more with our guide to your own cloud guide for your own cloud.

-1. The Business Cloud - Definition and Introduction
+The Business Cloud - Definition and Introduction

+A corporate cloud is a remote platform where businesses install programs and where they store files.
 In general, cloud computing refers to the outsourcing of programs to a server.
 The special feature of a cloud is that it can always provide you with as much computing capacity as you need for your applications - independent of individual units - as a large "cloud".

 When people talk about cloud storage, they usually mean external storage with advanced features.
 The focus is not on applications and computing power, but on storage capacity.
 You always get as much storage as you need without having to run another server.
 The provider takes care of organising the units for you.